Oregon Firearm Purchases

 2Understand Oregon Laws

-- Familiarize yourself with Oregon's firearm laws, including Measure 114 (permit to purchase and magazine capacity limits).
+- Familiarize yourself with Oregon's firearm laws, including Measure 114 (permit to purchase and magazine limits) - which has never taken effect and is delayed to at least January 1, 2028.

 - Understand universal background check regulations.